ScorpionResponse/vagrant-bootstrap/README.md

 This repo is a proof of concept for the two slightly different models of isolating Windows from the VM and bootstrapping into a working environment.
+Both of these should work exactly the same way on a Mac or Linux host, though I have not tried it.

 # Running #